It never used to be this way. I used to love September. It was always one of my favourite months.

 Our worst fear is that our much loved child, brother, sister, mum, dad, family member or friend is forgotten so today take the time, observe the silence at 2.30pm today, light a candle, say a prayer or just give a thought to all those who lost their lives in the Manchester bomb last year and know by doing that you are fulfilling the wish of their families and friends in that they are not forgotten.

-I often hear parents with more than one child talk about the guilt they feel about spending more time with one over the other and about how guilty that makes them, as they try to give equal attention and time to each child.
+I often hear parents with more than one child talk about the guilt they feel about spending more time with one over the other.
+About how guilty that makes them, as they try to give equal attention and time to each child.
 Well what happens when you have several children but they are no longer living?

 I frequently feel guilt over my second born Arthur because he gets forgotten in favour of his big sister Violet, who is centre stage in everything & poor Arthur as the second child is pushed to one side almost ignored.

-It’s much easier for us to remember and to talk about Violet as lots of people knew her, so there are lots of shared memories we can all draw on.
+It’s much easier for us to remember and to talk about Violet as lots of people knew her.
+There are lots of shared memories we can all draw on.
 We have thousands of photos and some video footage of her.
 She even had her own circle of friends, who we always remember at Christmas and their birthdays, as that would be what she’d have wanted.

-Arthur bless him doesn’t have any shared memories or friends and didn’t impact any people other than our immediate family but he is still special to us.
+Arthur bless him doesn’t have any shared memories or friends.
+He didn’t impact any people other than our immediate family but he is still special to us.
 We still fight to try to get answers for his condition, in the hope that research might help others out there too.
-In time we will probably fundraise for charity for him also so he has a legacy alongside his sister’s but we’ve chosen to focus on our first child for now, as there’s a clearer legacy path for her.
+In time we will probably fundraise for charity for him also so he has a legacy alongside his sister’s.
+We’ve chosen to focus on our first child for now, as there’s a clearer legacy path for her.
 In her memory we will focus on helping other babies to have life saving heart surgery either here in the UK at Alder Hey Hospital or overseas in third world countries through a great charity called Healing Little Hearts.

-This blog is full of photos of Violet and that’s great because we have lots of her and she loved having her photo taken too.
+This blog is full of photos of Violet and that’s great because we have lots of her.
+She loved having her photo taken too.
 It is important for us to recognise that just because we can’t share lots of photos of Arthur or share amusing anecdotes about what he was like as a person it doesn’t mean he isn’t thought about or loved by us.

-I like to think too that if they were both still alive today that Violet would definitely still be stealing the limelight away from her little brother, as much as humanely possible, and she would certainly boss him around so maybe him playing second fiddle is just a symptom of him being second born, whether he is alive or not?
+I like to think too that if they were both still alive today that Violet would definitely still be stealing the limelight away from her little brother, as much as humanely possible.
+She would certainly boss him around so maybe him playing second fiddle is just a symptom of him being second born, whether he is alive or not?

 What do you think?
 Do you feel guilty about spending more time with one child over another?
 Does one of them hog the limelight over a shyer sibling?